pingcap/docs/dev/reference/security/role-based-access-control.md

 ### Authorization table

-In addition to four system tables, the RBAC system introduces two new system tables:
+In addition to four system [privilege tables](/reference/security/privilege-system.md#privilege-table), the RBAC system introduces two new system privilege tables:

 - `mysql.role_edges`: records the authorization relationship of the role and user.
 - `mysql.default_roles`: records default roles of each user.